briandconnelly/pushoverr/README.md

 status](https://www.r-pkg.org/badges/version/pushoverr)](https://CRAN.R-project.org/package=pushoverr)
 <!-- badges: end -->

-pushoverr allows you to send push notifications from R to mobile devices or the desktop using [Pushover](https://pushover.net/).
+pushoverr allows you to send push notifications from R to mobile devices, web browsers, or even your watch using [Pushover](https://pushover.net/).
 These notifications can display job status, results, scraped web data, or any other text or numeric data.
 Got some R code that takes a while to complete?
 Enough time to take a little walk or go get a coffee, but maybe not long enough to go home for the day?
 Now you’ll be able to easily let yourself or your group know when it’s done.

 ## Prerequisites